Some of the links on this page may be affiliate links. Click here to learn more.

 These pruners feel just right in your hand (right or left).
 I use them when potting, to clean away dead roots, trimming flower spikes, and for cutting away dead leaves.
 You can check out my favorite pruning shears on Amazon.

-A kitchen torch may be the last thing you expected to see on this resource page.
+A kitchen torch may be the last thing you expect to see on this resource page.
 This torch is a fast and effective way to sterilize your pruning shears.

 Before and after using my pruning shears, I pass the tips of the shears through the flame to keep from passing pathogens between orchids.
 The butane kitchen torch is available at Amazon.

-Lastly, after potting, the orchid can sit pretty loosely in the pot.
+Lastly, the orchid can sit pretty loosely in the pot after potting.
 It doesn’t take much for a newly potted orchid to become “unpotted.”
-To keep the orchid secure in the pot while new roots develop you can use rhizome clips.
-These clips, available on Amazon, snap to the side of the pot and hold the orchid in place.
+To keep the orchid secure in the pot while new roots develop, you can use rhizome clips.
+These clips, available on Amazon, snap to the pot’s side and hold the orchid in place.

 I’ve found that because the air where I live is so dry, my orchids benefit from adding a few cubes of wool rock to the potting mix.
-Because wool rock is highly absorbent it provides a bit of additional water to the well-draining mix.
-The wool rock I like to use are these ones on Amazon.
+Because wool rock is highly absorbent, it provides additional water to the well-draining mix.
+The wool rock I like to use are these on Amazon.

 Next is the pot.
 The pot you choose will either hold moisture – or wick moisture.
 To increase water retention, choose a plastic pot with slits for drainage.
-In addition to retaining a bit of water, clear plastic pots provide you with an unobstructed view of the roots.
-You will also be able to observe condensation of the side of the pot.
-If you see condensation, you know the potting media is still wet and providing moisture to the roots.
-These pots can literally be a lifesaver when watering your orchids.
+In addition to retaining a bit of water, clear plastic pots provide an unobstructed view of the roots.
+You will also be able to observe condensation of the pot’s side.
+If you see condensation, you know the potting media is still wet, providing moisture to the roots.
+These pots can be a lifesaver when watering your orchids.

-I like these clear, plastic pots available on Amazon because the plastic is strong and durable and can be reused.
+I like these clear plastic pots on Amazon because the plastic is strong and durable and can be reused.
 Made of durable plastic.
 No flimsy sides here.
-With lots of drainage holes, these pots allow for plenty of airflow and water drainage.
+With lots of drainage holes, these pots allow plenty of airflow and water drainage.

 Now for the pot.
-If you live in a humid climate, you need a pot that will wick moisture away from the roots so that the roots don’t sit in water.
+If you live in a humid climate, you need a pot that will wick moisture away from the roots so the roots don’t sit in water.
 Terracotta pots are a perfect fit as terracotta absorbs moisture, wicking excess water away from the roots.
 Additionally, terra cotta is stable and will help keep your orchid from falling over.
-When selecting a terracotta pot, be sure there is a drainage hole in the bottom of the pot.
+When selecting a terracotta pot, ensure a drainage hole in the bottom.

-Even though terracotta is opaque and you won’t be able to see the roots or the potting media, you can heft the pot.
-Terra cotta will be heavier right after watering and lighter a few days later.
+Even though terracotta is opaque, and you won’t see the roots or the potting media, you can heft the pot.
+Terra cotta will be heavier after watering and lighter a few days later.
 Lift your pot following watering and a few days later to help you get the feel of a well-watered terracotta pot – and one that’s dry.